jet2jet/dts-pack/README.md

 Specifies the dummy binding name for importing external modules (e.g. `import __module from '<external-module>'`).
 Default is `__module`.

+#### --stripUnusedExports (boolean)

+Specifies for stripping exported entities when not used.
+If omitted, the entities are not stripped.

 #### --list (boolean)

 Outputs all imports and exports in the sources of the project file.
 If this option is specified, no files are outputted.